 As the market started to grow, more and more people were interested to get their online presence and with that more money has been spent on web hosting services.

-That resulted in an increase of the number of companies providing web hosting services as the demand for such services was rapidly growing.
+That resulted in an increase in the number of companies providing web hosting services as the demand for such services was rapidly growing.

-It has been called reseller hosting and that solution allowed the user to allocate space, bandwidth and other resources to his customers, apply a markup on the cost and of course make revenue from their reseller hosting business.
+It has been called reselling, because essentially, you are buying a service and reselling it at a marked up price.
+The hosting resller solution allowed the user to allocate space, bandwidth and other resources to his customers, apply a markup on the cost and of course make revenue from their reseller hosting business.

 A reseller hosting account is much cheaper since a physical server can host multiple reseller accounts as the user will have to pay just for a part of the resources of the server while he gets the first customers and can afford to upgrade to a dedicated server and continue growing.